pico-fbw/pico-fbw/README.md

 ## Setup

-The Pico stands in the middle, between your radio reciever and output devices.
-Instead of your servos, ESC, and such being wired up directly to your reciever, instead, your reciever is wired up to the Pico so it can recieve and compute those inputs, and your output devices are also wired up to the Pico so it can control them.
+The Pico stands in the middle, between your radio receiver and output devices.
+Instead of your servos, ESC, and such being wired up directly to your receiver, instead, your receiver is wired up to the Pico so it can recieve and compute those inputs, and your output devices are also wired up to the Pico so it can control them.

 It may seem daunting to to modify your existing setup to incorporate this, but rest assured, it is relatively simple and will not take you long.
 I've created a guide for you to check out [here](https://github.com/MylesAndMore/pico-fbw/wiki/_Setup) that outlines exactly how to wire things up and get going with the project!